Working With You

-We communicate with you in a variety of ways, via texts, emails, regular newsletters, questionnaires, workshops and informal events, Parents’ Evenings and other events where the work and achievements of pupils is showcased.
-Staff will always be happy to meet with you to discuss any concerns you may have.
+We communicate with you in a variety of ways, via texts, emails, regular newsletters, questionnaires, workshops and informal events, Parents-Teacher Consultation Evenings, open classroom events, exhibitions and other events where the work and achievements of pupils is showcased.
+Our team are always happy to meet with you to discuss any concerns you may have.

 We know that children learn best in a well-organised, calm and secure environment with high standards of behaviour.
 We want every child in our school to feel confident, happy and safe.
 As a caring school we have the high expectations for pupils’ learning, behaviour and attitudes; we encourage our children to develop pride in their achievements.

 You will receive regular reports on your child’s progress achievements; this may take the form of a written report, or a meeting with their class teacher.
 Between those meetings, teachers invite you to contact them to ask any questions you may have or to arrange a meeting.